muthuct/ssn-instincts-2k18/events/md/fineArts_1.md

 #### <!-- <i class="fas fa-bullhorn"></i> --> Rules:
   * Individual participation.
-  * The art is to be completed within 45 MINUTES.
   * Basic pencils (HB,2B) and pens will be provided.
 The participant may bring their own supplies.
 The provided drawing sheet must be used.

 #### <!-- <i class="fas fa-phone"></i> --> Contact: